DOSAYGO-Research/cornice/README.md

 ---

 For more information and updates, visit [Cornice on GitHub](https://github.com/DOSAYGO-Research/Cornice).
-Keep innovating, stay positive, and enjoy exploring the world of cryptography with Cornice at your side!
+Keep innovating, stay positive, and enjoy exploring the world of hasing with Cornice at your side!